BekOsu/Employees-Lunch/README.md

 ## **Table of Contents**

 1. Features
-2. Prerequisites
-3. Installation
+2. Installation
-4. Running the Application
+3. Running the Application
-5. API Documentation
+4. API Documentation
-6. Tests
+5. Tests

 ## **Features**

-- Registration and authentication for employees, restaurant owners, and administrators.
+- Registration and authentication for employees, restaurant owners, and administrators (Both Basic Auth and JWT can be used for authentication).
 - Restaurant management (create, list)
 - Menu management (create, list daily menus)
 - Employee management (create, list)
 - Voting system (different behaviors for old and new app versions)
 - Containerization (Docker)

-## **Prerequisites**

-- Python 3
-- Django
-- Django REST Framework
-- PostgreSQL
-- Docker
-- Git

 ## **Installation**